Accessible Version

 How to Respond to Possible Dental Emergency

-If you are experiencing a severe toothache or other symptoms, we invite you to call our dental office.
-Most dental conditions will require treatment and, in the absence of action, will continue to worsen.
-We hope that you’ll call us before it gets that bad.
+If you are experiencing a severe toothache or other symptoms, we invite you to call Downtown Dental.
+Most dental conditions require treatment, and without action, they will continue to worsen.
+We hope you’ll reach out to us before it gets that bad.